Azure/azure-sdk/docs/clang/implementation.md

 Using `-i` does an in-place edit of the files for style.
 There is [a Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.llvm-toolchain) that binds Ctrl-R Ctrl-F to this operation.
 Visual Studio 2019 includes this functionality by default.

-> TODO: Decide on exact formatting standards to use and include here.

 {% include requirement/MUST id="clang-tooling-cmake-docs" %} generate API documentation with `doxygen`.
 For example in CMake: